nhm-herpetology/museum-NGS-training/Unit_03/Bioinformatics_Lab/README.md

 ```
 >This will combine the UCE NEXUS files into a single PHYLIP file which is used by many phylogenetics programs (e.g. [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/))

 8. Let's use this concatenated alignment to see if the UCEs have phylogenetic signal using [RAXML-NG](https://github.com/amkozlov/raxml-ng).
-Based on Streicher & Wiens [2016](https://www.sciencedirect.com/science/article/abs/pii/S1055790316300495?via%3Dihub) we should see the following tree (Cylindrophis(Loxocemus(Xendodermus, Micrurus):
+Based on Streicher & Wiens [2016](https://www.sciencedirect.com/science/article/abs/pii/S1055790316300495?via%3Dihub) we should see the following tree (*Cylindrophis*(*Loxocemus*(*Xenodermus*, *Micrurus*):

 ```
-raxml-ng --msa mafft-nexus-internal-trimmed-gblocks-clean-75p-raxml --model GTR+G
+raxml-ng --msa mafft-nexus-internal-trimmed-gblocks-clean-75p-raxml/mafft-nexus-internal-trimmed-gblocks-clean-75p-raxml.phylip --model GTR+G
 ```

 </details>

 ## Mapping UCE data to genomic assemblies